JohnMachado11/High-Temp/README.md

 ## Windows OS - Proper Emoji Display in Terminal

-On the Windows OS to see emojis properly, download Windows Terminal from Microsoft.
+The default terminal (command prompt) on Windows OS may not display emojis.
+An alternative terminal is "Windows Terminal" from Microsoft which displays all emojis except country flags.

 [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701#activetab=pivot:overviewtab)